hmakelin/gisnav/docs/pages/developer_guide/integration/gis_server.rst

 of the :term:`vehicle`.
-The orthoimagery consisting of :term:`orthophoto` and optional :term:`DEM` rasters are requested from a :term:`WMS` service which allows querying rasters by an arbitrary :term:`bounding box`, and DEM elevation values by an arbitrary global position via its :term:`GetMap` and :term:`GetFeatureInfo` requests.
+The orthoimagery consisting of :term:`orthophoto` and optional :term:`DEM` rasters are requested from a :term:`WMS` service which allows querying rasters by an arbitrary :term:`bounding box`, and DEM elevation values by an arbitrary global position via its :term:`GetMap` requests.

-The DEM is optionally used to input ground elevation z-coordinates to the :term:`PnP` problem solved by GISNav's :term:`pose` estimation algorithm.
-If a DEM is not available GISNav simply assumes a planar ground elevation.
+The DEM is optionally used to input ground elevation z-coordinates to the :term:`PnP` problem solved by GISNav's :term:`pose` estimation algorithm in :class:`.PoseNode`.
+If a DEM is not available GISNav simply assumes a planar ground elevation, which may be sufficient when flying at higher altitudes where an isometric perspective does not significantly distort the perceived image.

 Example setups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^